ericnondahl/libgdx-ios12-sample/README.md

 libGDX sample app with desktop and iOS platforms that repeatedly opens and closes a native dialog, along with some GC use every 100ms.

+Directions:
+* Build to an iOS device running ios 12 beta 4, wait for threading issue

 Sample test runs:
 * run 1: App not responding after 42 sec
 * run 2: still alive after 300 sec...